wrjodjana/obsidian-vault/interview/recruiter email/alkira (kleiner perkins).md

 Hello Jaynee,

-I came across your profile and understand you recruit for talent at John Deere's Research Park team.
+I came across your profile and understand you recruit for talent at alkira.
 I'm a current junior at University of Illinois at Urbana-Champaign studying Computer Science and Statistics and think I'd be a great fit technically.

 I completed a software engineering internship at TooTak last summer focusing on backend engineering with an interest in JavaScript and Python and recently applied to the Part Time Student - Software Engineer position for Summer and Fall 2025.